yithemes/yith-woocommerce-wishlist/README.txt

 * Allow users to manage wishlists, rename and delete them, add or remove items
 * Allow users to search and see registered wishlists
 * Allow users to set visibility options for each wishlist, by making them either public (visible to everyone), private (visible to the owner only) or shared (visible only to people it has been shared with)
+* Allow users to manage the item quantity in the wishlist
 * Show multiple ‘Add to Cart’ buttons in the wishlist table
 * Show product price variations (Amazon style)
 * Allow users to move an element from one wishlist to another, right from the wishlist table